Using the Record Office

 Eating, drinking and smoking are not allowed in the search room.

 Please show consideration to other researchers by keeping as quiet as possible.

 It is advisable to record the reference numbers of any records that you consult in case you wish to refer to them again.

-A Code of Conduct applies to use of the Search Room, for the benefit of all users and the preservation of the documents we hold.
-(PDF, 247KB, 1 page).
+A code of conduct applies to use of the search room, for the benefit of all users and the preservation of the documents we hold.